Improved Baselines with Synchronized Encoding for Universal Medical Image Segmentation: Method

-Two primary modifications are made to the architecture of SAM's mask decoder, as shown in Figure \ref{mask_encoder}.
+The multi-scale dual-branch decoder introduces two key modifications compared to SAM’s mask decoder, as shown in Fig.~\ref{model_overview}(b).

-1. \textbf{Med-Output Token.} Inspired by SAM-HQ \cite{ke2024segment}, we introduce the Med-Output Token (size of $1 \times 256$) and discard the IoU prediction token and multiple mask tokens which are used in the original SAM.
-The reason for SAM adopting the IoU prediction token and multiple mask tokens is that point-based prompts might generate ambiguities in natural images.
-Therefore, it is reasonable to produce multiple masks and select the most appropriate one based on the IoU prediction score.
-However, in medical image segmentation scenario with bounding boxes as prompts, such ambiguities are rare, making it unnecessary to output predicted IoU scores and multiple masks.
-Our ablation studies also demonstrate the effectiveness of this change.
+\textbf{Med-Output Token.} Inspired by SAM-HQ~\cite{ke2023segment}, we replace SAM’s IoU prediction head and multiple mask tokens with a single trainable Med-Output Token ($1 \times 256$).
+In SAM, these tokens resolve ambiguities in point-based prompts for natural images.
+However, such ambiguities are rare in medical image segmentation, making multiple masks and IoU prediction unnecessary.

-2. \textbf{Multi-scale Fusion Branch.} We add a U-Net-like multi-scale fusion branch to the encoder feature map $F$. \citeauthor{ghiasi2022vision} show that, similar to CNNs, ViTs retain more edge information in the early Transformer blocks, which can enhance segmentation accuracy—this is also the reason why U-Net-like networks are so effective in segmentation tasks.
-Therefore, we apply skip connections to the output feature maps $F_i$ from the first three stages of the ViT.
-They are fused with the dimensionally adjusted $F$ via convolutional layers, resulting in multi-scale fused feature map $\tilde{F} \in \mathbb{R}^{32 \times \frac{H}{4} \times \frac{W}{4}}$. $\tilde{F}$ is then point-wise added to the mask feature $F_M$, which is obtained by first passing it through two-way Transformer blocks to incorporate information from the output tokens (including prompt tokens and the Med-Output Token) and then up-sampling to $\frac{H}{4} \times \frac{W}{4}$.
-This operation yields the multi-scale fused feature map $\tilde{F}_M$.
+\textbf{Multi-Scale Fusion Branch.} A multi-scale fusion branch is incorporated into the mask decoder, as early-stage features preserve more fine-grained edge details~\cite{ronneberger2015u}.
+This branch fuses feature maps $F_i$ from the first three ViT stages with a dimensionally adjusted $F$ from the image encoder, generating a multi-scale feature map $\tilde{F} \in \mathbb{R}^{32 \times \frac{H}{4} \times \frac{W}{4}}$.
+The feature fusion is performed via a series of convolutional layers. $\tilde{F}$ is then point-wise added to the mask feature $F_M$, which is derived from $F$ using a Two-Way Transformer to integrate information from the output tokens, including prompt tokens and the Med-Output Token.

-The updated Med-Output Token, which has acquired global image context and prompt tokens information, is processed through a three-layer MLP, reducing its size to $1 \times 32$.
-This token is then used in a point-wise product operation with $\tilde{F}_M$, producing a mask of size $1 \times \frac{H}{4} \times \frac{W}{4}$.
-After interpolation, padding and other post-processing steps, the mask decoder successfully generates mask $M^{(c)}$ based on the prompt $c$.